slingshot-aerospace-inc/EngineeringTakeHome/README.md

 1. Once the containers are pulled and the VS Code IDE opens up the containers will be launched
 1. Terminal output of each container is in bottom right

+## Application Overview
+The application is a simple set of services that form a simple backbone of an application.
+The application as a whole deals with soccer players and matches.
+Players have entries with some data about them.
+Matches are the recorded result of a match between two teams composed of players.
+The frontend has a barebones app that queries the backend server for some data and currently just displays it as text in a tab.
+The backend server is a GraphQL server with an endpoint that reads data out of the database and responds to API requests.
+The ingest service reads an "external" API server to gather data on matches and stores them into the match table in the database.
+The simulator is a fake "external" API server that produces data on match events.

 ## Frontend
 The frontend code is a Create React App application using Typescript.
 More documentation for the frontend can be found [here](frontend).